popily/popily_apidocs/content/pages/quickstart.md

     source: source.slug,
     columns: ['Sale Amount', 'Sale Date'],

-    // Get the average Sale Amount by Sale Date
+    // Get the average Sale Amount by Sale Date.
+Note that you can
+    // only compare calculations of the same type.
+So average Sale Amount
+    // with average Item Cost, as opposed to average Sale Amount with
+    // with total Item Cost.
+    calculations: [
+        column: 'Sale Amount',
-    calculation: 'average',
+        calculation: 'average'
+    ],

     // Limit to the output to Sale Dates where average Sale Amount
     // is more than $100